atl285/kivitendo_docker/README.md

 # kivitendo_docker

-Docker Build for Kivitendo a erp solution for small businesses
+Docker Build for Kivitendo erp solution for small businesses

 ## Table of Contents